pritamp17/Weather-App/README.md

-download or clone file on your machine and open terminal .. go to the file  loacation 1] npm i 2]npm strt and there you go..
+download or clone file on your machine and open terminal .. go to the file  loacation 1] npm i 2]npm start and there you go..

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).